Founding Artistic Director

 When she’s not singing, Alice is a Certified Financial Planner with RBC Financial Planning specializing in investment and retirement planning.
 With whatever spare time is left she enjoys reading, camping and an active outdoor lifestyle.
 Alice is privileged to be part of Aella and such a lovely and talented group!

 AMY RECKLING holds an MSc in Chemistry and has a passion for music.
-Originally from Newfoundland, Amy moved to Ottawa in 2010 and quickly joined the ranks of Ottawa’s Capital Chamber Choir.
-She has previously sung with Calixa-Lavalee Choir, Lady Cove Women’s Choir and the Newfoundland Symphony Youth Choir (now Shallaway).
-Amy spends her days working at the Natural Sciences and Engineering Research Council of Canada.
-When she is not singing, Amy can be found hiking through the wilds of Ontario, sampling new beers and gaming!
+Originally from Newfoundland, Amy moved to Ottawa in 2010 and dove into the city’s choral scene, quickly joining the ranks of the Capital Chamber Choir and Calixa-Lavalee Choir.
+She has also sung with Lady Cove Women’s Choir and the Newfoundland Symphony Youth Choir (now Shallaway).
+Amy spends her days working at the Natural Sciences and Engineering Research Council of Canada, and when she is not singing can be found hiking through the wilds of Ontario with her partner and their dog Triss, sampling new beers, reading or gaming!

 CAROLYN GREVE is originally from Regina, Saskatchewan and has a BA in music from the University of Regina.
-Growing up in a musical family, Carolyn has sung and played music her whole life.
-She has had the privilege to sing with a variety of choirs in Regina, Edmonton, and Montréal.
-Since moving to Ottawa in 2012 she has continued her passion, and sings with a few different choirs in the city.
-From 9-5 Carolyn works as a policy analyst with the federal government, and in her free time enjoys riding her bike and spending time with family.
+Growing up in a musical family, Carolyn has sung and played music their whole life.
+They have had the privilege to sing with a variety of choirs in Regina, Edmonton, and Montréal.
+Since moving to Ottawa in 2012, Carolyn has continued to pursue this passion, singing with a few different choirs in the city.
+From 9-5 Carolyn works as a policy analyst with the federal government, and in their free time enjoys riding their bike and spending time with family.

 ELLEN BADCOCK is from St. John’s, Newfoundland, and holds B.Mus. and B.Mus.Ed. degrees from Memorial University of Newfoundland (majoring in piano).
 Since moving to the Capital region in 2003, Ellen has been operating a private music studio in Kemptville, ON, as well as teaching piano at several elementary schools in the area.
 She was previously the organist and choir director at St. James Anglican Church in Kemptville, and is currently the Director of Music at St. James Anglican Church, Manotick.
-In addition to Aella, Ellen is also a member of the Ottawa Choral Society.
 When not occupied with music, Ellen also enjoys travelling, bingeing on Netflix and is an expert list-maker (often completing daily chores in alphabetical order).

 ERIN JOYCE fell in love with choral singing when she joined the Woodstock Fanshawe Singers during her undergraduate degree.
 She is currently a member of both Aella and the Capital Chamber Choir, and before moving back to Ottawa in 2012, she sang with the Conspirato Chamber Singers (London, ON) and Concerto Della Donna (Montreal).
 A lawyer, who also holds a BMus in Cello Performance, Erin spends workdays at the Governor General’s Office.
 Her evenings & weekends mostly involve nerding out about public international law, overanalysing books & television, and working with Jenn as Aella’s thoroughly overenthusiastic choir manager.